jhu-saw/sawGalilController/core/share/README.md

 (*) The conversion (position_bits_to_SI or volts_to_SI) is applied as follows:

 value_SI = (value_bits - offset)/scale

+(**) home_vel of 0 means to use a default of 500 bits; for older controllers, this is a signed value and is used to set JG; for newer controllers it is positive and used to set HV

 <> indicates that the default is an empty vector